If you're trying to decide between a Big Green Egg and a Kamado Joe egg BBQ, here's what you need to know before you buy

 Similarly, during our BBQ testing day last year, we enjoyed testing the Kamado Joe Classic Joe II, and found that it regulated temperature extremely well.
 In practice, it did take a little longer to get the temperature just right but do bear in mind that we were testing a much bigger Kamado with more going on feature-wise.

-It was by far the top BBQ that we built and tested that day in terms of quality and the taste of the final resulting burgers was out of this world.
-Though we got there in the end with the cooking techniques, we'd definitely recommend investing in a dedicated book, like Cooking on the Big Green Egg Cookbook from John Lewis for £24.00.
+It was by far the top BBQ that we built and tested that day in terms of quality, and the taste of the final resulting burgers was out of this world.
+Though we got there in the end with the cooking techniques, we'd definitely recommend investing in a dedicated book, like the Cooking on the Big Green Egg Cookbook from John Lewis for £24.00.

 Big Green Egg vs Kamado Joe: Which should you buy?